cn-uofbasel/PyCN-lite/README.md

 * complete the FLIC library for ccnx
 * add (any and a lots of) unit tests
 * make the CS optional for UNIX (currently disabled because of ESP8266)
+* add signing routines
 * ...

 ## Confirmed IoT devices running the PyCN-lite software:

-ESP8266 (features separate WiFis for uplink and local AP, 96KB RAM of which 28KB RAM is left for Micrpython applications)
+ESP8266 (features separate WiFis for uplink and local AP, 96KB RAM of which 28KB is left for Micropython applications)
 * [nodeMCU](http://nodemcu.com/index_en.html)